AlxWrtl/holbertonschool-monty/README.md

 - `monty.h`: Header file with all function prototypes and data structures.
 - `main.c`: Main entry point for the interpreter.
 - `opcode_functions.c`: Contains functions for each opcode.
-- `stack_functions.c`: Functions related to stack operations.
+- `handle_opcode.c`: Functions related to stack operations.
-- `utility_functions.c`: Helper functions used across the program.
+- `safety.c`: Helper functions used across the program.

 ## Installation